Tarlochan Singh: Childhood and education

 Tarlochan Singh was born on 28 July 1933, to Shmt.
 Ram Piari and S. Balwant Singh in Dhudial, Punjab (now in Chakwal District, Pakistan).
 He is the eldest amongst three siblings.
-He did his early schooling in Khalsa School at Dhudial and then moved to Patiala at the time of Partition in 1947.
-The time after Partition was a very difficult time for him and his family.
-For some time he had to work along with his studies.
+He attended early schooling at Khalsa School at Dhudial and then moved to Patiala at the time of the Partition in 1947.
+For some time, he had to work along with his studies.
 He went to the Panjab University, Chandigarh to study economics and attained his master's degree in 1955.
 He is an alumnus of Mohindra College of Patiala.